r5lzr/game-stats-tracker/README.md

 ## Running project locally

-- NOTE: You must sign up with a RIOT account and wait to be approvated until you gain access to a RIOT API KEY.
+- NOTE: You must sign up with a RIOT account and wait to be approved until you gain access to a RIOT API KEY.

 ### Prerequisites
 Update required packages: